bsgauthierwebdev/social-media-app/client/README.md

  3. Body Components
      - Create feed, sidebar & rightbar folders in the components folder
      - Create .jsx & .css files in the folders mentioned above
+ 4. Sidebar Component with Materian Icons
   - Build & style Sidebar component and import into the Home component
+ 5. Feed (Share, Post Components)
   - Create folder for and build new Share component
      - Import Share component into the Feed component (This is where you can add posts)
      - Create folder for and build new Post component
      - Add the Post component to the Feed component underneath the Share component
+ 6. Rightbar Component
      - Build & style the Rightbar component
- 4. Sidebar Component with Materian Icons
- 5. Feed (Share, Post Components)
- 6. Rightbar Component
  7. Using Dynamic Data
+     - Create a file with dummy data to set up mapping
+     - Set up the Post component in the Feed component to map each post from the dummy data
+     - Import the Users data into the Post component so we can map the post.userId to the User's id and extract the information
+     - Build Online & CloseFriends components.
+Import Online into Rightbar to handle monitoring who is online, and import CloseFriends into Sidebar to keep track of close friends.
+Map the data from the dummy data.
  8. Like Functionality with useState Hook
+     - Import the useState hook into the Post component.
+Set up state for like and isLiked values.
+Use the thumbs-up and heart icons to change the isLiked state and change the like value accordingly.
  9. Profile Page
 10. Login & Register Pages
 11. Future